Konstantin8891/foodgram-project-react/README.md

 Favorite's page is available.

-1. You can add recipe to favorites and delete it from favorites on the recipe's page.
+1. You can add a recipe to favorites and delete it from favorites on the recipe's page.

-2. You can add recipe to favorites and delete it from favorites on any page with the list of recipes.
+2. You can add a recipe to favorites and delete it from favorites on any page with the list of recipes.

 Page "Shopping list" is available.

-1. You can add recipe in shopping list and delete it from it.
+1. You can add a recipe in shopping list and delete it from it.

-2. You can add recipe to shopping list and delete it from it.
+2. You can add a recipe to shopping list and delete it from it.

-3. You can download file with the list of ingredients of all recipes of shopping list.
+3. You can download the file with the list of ingredients of all recipes of shopping list.

 Page "Create recipe" is available.

-1. You can publish you recipe.
+1. You can publish your recipe.

 2. You can edit your recipe.